t-regx/T-Regx/CONTRIBUTING.md

     - Ensure that each dependency is integrated properly with other dependencies.

   Rules:
   - There should be as little tests in this category as possible (preferably 1 per functionality).
-More throughout testcases should be in `Unit` or `Integration`.
+More throughout testcases should be in `Unit` or `Interaction`.
   - Each test-case must be created from `pattern()` function or one of `Pattern` factory methods.

 - `Interaction` - You'd like to test behaviour - then test only the part of your interface that's relevant to the feature domain, and not each element separately - write the smallest tests possible.
 Try to keep coupling of tests with logic as low as possible.

   Rules:
-    - If possible, any dependencies should be real instances, instead of fakes/mocks.
-If instantiating becomes too complicated, occasional fakes/mocks are allowed, to make tests easier to read and edit.
+  - If possible, any dependencies should be real instances, instead of fakes.
+If instantiating becomes too complicated, occasional fakes are allowed, to make tests easier to read and edit.

-- `Unit` - Basic unit test.
-This is the category that the coverage is measured against (if there are no tests for a class in this category, it's as thought it's not covered).
-Simply speaking, every class with logic/code should have a test in `Unit` category.
+- `Unit` - This is the category that the coverage is measured against (if there are no tests for a class in this category, it's as thought it's not covered).
 Rules:
-    - 100% of dependencies must be faked/mocked.
+  - 100% of dependencies must be faked.
 Only a change in the tested class can cause the test to fail.

 - `Functional` - tests in `Functional` cover T-Regx's contract with PHP methods, errors, warnings, etc.

   Rules:
   - Tests for breaking changes between PHP versions should be in `Functional`
   - Tests for `preg_` and `preg::` should be in `Functional`
   - Tests for reaction of T-Regx on warnings, notices, errors, fatals and

 ## Avoid inconsistencies